vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 I don't know why they set the Available state value earlier than the Host is available for operations, but this is how it works now (Jan'21).

-Therefore, you can launch the next Instance on the same Host not earlier than ~1,5 hours after you terminated the previous.
+Therefore, you can launch the next Instance on the same Host no earlier than ~1,5 hours after you terminated the previous one.
 That doesn't seem very pleasant in the first couple of weeks, but you will get used to it. 😄

 And again: you can release the "mac1.metal" Dedicated Host not earlier than 24 hours after it was allocated.
 So plan your tests wisely.

+{{<attention>}}
+If the lease time of a host is more than 24 hours, you don’t need to wait for the scrubbing process to finish to release that host.
+{{</attention>}}

 ## Legal things

-I could not find it on a documentation page, but A Cloud Guru folks [say](https://acloudguru.com/blog/engineering/what-you-need-to-know-about-awss-new-ec2-mac-instances) that you must use new Instances solely for developer services, and you must agree to all of the EULAs.

-Sounds reasonable to me, but that could be written somewhere in the docs still, at least.
-Please let me know if you found it there.
+It is a bit tricky thing, but in short words:

+- you are allowed to use the Instances solely for developer purposes
+- you must agree to all software EULAs on the system

+Here is the license agreement of the macOS Monterey if you want to deal with it like a pro — [link](https://www.apple.com/legal/sla/docs/macOSMonterey.pdf).

 ## Some more cool stuff to check:

-[EC2 macOS Init](https://github.com/aws/ec2-macos-init) launch daemon, which is used to initialize Mac instances.
+[EC2 macOS Init](https://github.com/aws/ec2-macos-init) launch daemon, which initializes Mac instances.
 [EC2 macOS Homebrew Tap](https://github.com/aws/homebrew-aws) (Third-Party Repository) with several management tools which come pre-installed into macOS AMI from AWS.

 Indeed it is powerful, and it has its trade-offs, such as price and some technical constraints.
-But it is a real MacOS device natively integrated into the AWS environment.
-So I guess it worth to be tried!
+But it is an actual macOS device natively integrated into the AWS environment.
+So I guess it is worth to be tried!

 Thanks for reading this!
-Stay tuned for more user experience feedback about baking custom AMI's, automated software provisioning with Ansible, and other adventures with mac1.metal!
+Stay tuned for more user experience feedback about baking custom AMIs, automated software provisioning with Ansible, and other adventures with mac1.metal!

 [^1]: **How to resize the EBS at mac1.metal in Terminal**